 For the fiddleheads, bring a couple quarts of water to a boil, then season lightly to taste with salt.
 When the water is at a rolling boil, add the fiddleheads and cook for three minutes.
 Remove the fiddles and chill in an ice bath to preserve their color.

 To finish and serve the salad, heat the sunflower and grapeseed oil in a pan, then add the ramp bulbs.
 Cook until the bulbs are translucent, about two minutes, then add the grains, lentils and the chicken stock.
 Cook until the chicken stock is absorbed, and the grains are fluffy and moist.
 Toss in the fiddleheads, just to heat through, then add the ramp leaves, just to wilt.
-Season the salad to taste with the vinegar, (a tbsp or two should do) double check the seasoning for salt and pepper, then serve.
+Season the salad to taste with the vinegar, (a tablespoon or two should do) double check the seasoning for salt and pepper, then serve.
 The salad can be held warm for a long time in a covered pan, with the ramp leaves and fiddles added just before serving.